-We are thrilled to announce our next Artistic Residency Recipient: Ebony Sojourner and her project D/SRUPT.
-Through the residency, we’ll support Ebony’s documentary project; Tied Together; an in-depth documentary film featuring five New York City youth of color as they unpack the attraction of sneaker culture in their communities and address the urgency of foundational financial literacy.
-The documentary will be accompanied with a podcast that goes into the making of the film and how the youth learn about the different stages of filmmaking such as the editing process.
+We are thrilled to support Ebony Sojourner Cawthorne and their project Tied Together.
+Throughout the Loisaida Artistic residency, Ebony’s documentary project; Tied Together; an in-depth look at five New York City youth as they unpack the attraction of sneaker culture in their communities and address the urgency of foundational financial literacy.
+This short documentary style film will be accompanied with a podcast that goes into the making of the film and how the youth learn about different stages of filmmaking and production.

+In their own words.
 When it comes to my artistic endeavors and journey, one of the themes that I focus on is the ability to control your narrative.
 As an artist I want to stay attuned to not merely the ideals but the actualization of the liberation of self and personal identity for people of color.
-I’m a writer, filmmaker and teaching artist.
+I’m a writer, filmmaker and teaching artist. – Ebony

 I’m the media and storytelling teaching artist for Dorill Initiative.
 In my class during our Summer Arts Program we explored different compositional techniques for photography and filmmaking.
 The youth interest grew in how to utilize those techniques in their own projects and what elements are used to craft a compelling story.
 A few selected children from the program will be participants in this documentary project.
 One of the main takeaways I wanted the youth to have was that they are able to control their own narrative and the narrative that surrounds their identity.
 Identity is a special protected source where we get to think about who we are, how we see ourselves and who we want to become.
 We explored that meaningful concept and the various ways to tap into that source in relation to our art.
 This project allows me the opportunity to dig deeper into those relationships with the youth participants and also allows them that same opportunity with their chosen family and who they decide to interview for the project.
 This work will emphasis the immense value of the artistry of people of color.